HRS05/coursera-test/README.md

 ***
 In case of validation, we provide a function that takes basic validation information in JSON format and check all the validation as per user requirements.
 Note :- validation is applicable on text,textarea,select-one,instanceof RadioNodeList,checkbox.
-(we can also add any other input format also as per user requirement)
+(we can also add any other input format as per user requirement)
 ***
 ### Use of validation
   ```c